Looking to maximise your marks when you sit the HSC Business Studies exam?

 A very general rule of thumb you can use as you write is to mentally ‘assign’ one mark to every idea.
 So long as each idea is not simply a repetition of an idea you have already written, this will help guide your response length and depth.

-Well, now that you have learned how to write killer Short Answer responses for Business Studies, go on and practise!
+Well, now that you have learned how to write killer Short Answer responses for Business Studies, go on and practise with past papers!
 Practise, practise, practise!

 Are you looking for some extra help with acing your HSC Business Studies exam?